Security & Privacy by Design (S|P) Principles

 The thirty-two S|P principles cover each of the domains from the SCF:

-Principle: Govern a documented, risk-based program that encompasses appropriate security and privacy principles to address all applicable statutory, regulatory and contractual obligations.
+Principle: Execute a documented, risk-based program that supports business objectives while encompassing appropriate security and privacy principles that addresses applicable statutory, regulatory and contractual obligations.

 Intent: Organizations specify the development of an organization’s security and privacy programs, including criteria to measure success, to ensure ongoing leadership engagement and risk management.